mnot/I-D/draft-nottingham-http-structure-retrofit.md

 # Introduction

-Structured Field Values for HTTP {{STRUCTURED-FIELDS}} introduced a data model with associated parsing and serialisation algorithms for HTTP field values.
+Structured Field Values for HTTP {{STRUCTURED-FIELDS}} introduced a data model with associated parsing and serialisation algorithms for use by new HTTP field values.
 Header fields that are defined as Structured Fields can realise a number of benefits, including:

 * Improved interoperability and security: precisely defined parsing and serialisation algorithms are typically not available for fields defined with just ABNF and/or prose.
 * Reuse of common implementations: many parsers for other fields are specific to a single field or a small family of fields